-To work in a primary school or related setting you will need to meet the ‘fit person’ criteria for doing so, including obtaining the necessary criminal record clearance required for the setting and country in which you are working.
+To work in a primary school or related setting you will need to meet the ‘fit person’ criteria and obtain the necessary criminal record clearance required for the setting and country in which you are working.
 It is the responsibility of you and your employer to ensure you meet these requirements, and not The Open University’s.
 You should contact the relevant agency in your country for more information if you are in doubt about your eligibility, or to find out more.
-For who to contact in England, Ireland, Scotland and Wales see our Criminal record clearance document.
+Please see our Criminal record clearance document to find out who to contact in England, Ireland, Scotland and Wales.

 An APEL (Accreditation of prior experiential learning) fast track version of this module is also available – Supporting learning in primary schools: APEL route (EZL111).
 This is appropriate for students with substantial recent experience of working with primary-aged children in a primary school or other appropriate setting, knowledge of the theoretical basis for this kind of work and a readiness for higher education study.
 Please note that this route is not available for standalone study - it can only be studied as a module of one of our qualifications in primary teaching and learning.

 If you have any doubt about the suitability of the module, please contact us.

 It is important that you have some experience of how UK primary schools function.
 This may have been acquired from work as a teaching assistant or through being a school governor, lunch time supervisor, a volunteer helper, or parent of a child attending a primary school.
 It is also desirable that you have experience of supporting primary-aged children with their learning, preferably as a teaching assistant but this may have been acquired through being a parent and supporting your own child’s home and school learning.